While you’ll doubtless see the odd Chinese hiker

 tourist attraction is the Great Wall (entry 65RMB).

 No, not that Great Wall – it turns out there’s more than one.
-Linhai’s was first built to defend the city during the Eastern Jin dynasty, before being expanded in the Sui and Tang dynasties, and in places bears an uncanny resemblance to its more famous cousin up north.
+Linhai’s 'Jiangnan Great Wall' was first built to defend the city during the Eastern Jin dynasty, before being expanded in the Sui and Tang dynasties.
+Of course, you don't hear as much about it as its cousin up north for a reason, but while it's not quite as impressive as The Great Wall, in places it does bear an uncanny resemblance to China's most famous wall.
 There’s even a ‘Badaling of the South’ section, though the view is slightly spoilt by a modern day dormitory immediately inside Linhai’s version.

 And if you’re looking to really up the kooky